VurhD-B/Keeble/README.md

 2. Access the website through the localhost by cloning the repository and then following the steps below

-First enter, the Keeble Directory
+First enter the Keeble Directory

 ```cd Keeble```